Applied ontology

-Applied ontology in the data and information domain
+In data and information science

 Applied ontology in the data and information domain is a quickly growing field.
 It has found major applications in areas such as biological research, artificial intelligence, banking, healthcare, and defense.
 In October 2025 the world's first academic program in Applied Ontology began admitting students.

 Ontologies can be used for structuring data in a machine-readable manner.
 In this context, an ontology is a controlled vocabulary of classes that can be placed in hierarchical relations with each other.
 These classes can represent entities in the real world which data is about.
 Data can then be linked to the formal structure of these ontologies to aid dataset interoperability, along with retrieval and discovery of information.
 The classes in an ontology can be limited to a relatively narrow domain (such as an ontology of occupations), or expansively cover all of reality with highly general classes (such as in Basic Formal Ontology).

 Much work in applied ontology is carried out within the framework of the Semantic Web.
 Ontologies can structure data and add useful semantic content to it, such as definitions of classes and relations between entities, including subclass relations.
 The semantic web makes use of languages designed to allow for ontological content, including the Resource Description Framework (RDF) and the Web Ontology Language (OWL).

-Social science applications of ontology
+In social science

 Social scientists adopt a number of approaches to ontology.
 Some of these are: